pk910/dynamic-ssz/README.md

 # Generate for types in external package
 dynssz-gen -package github.com/example/types -types "Block" -output block_ssz.go

+# Or drive everything from a YAML config file
+dynssz-gen -config dynssz.yaml
 ```

 Generated code produces optimized SSZ methods that eliminate reflection overhead. **Important**: Always use `ds.MarshalSSZ()`, `ds.UnmarshalSSZ()`, etc. as your entry points - the runtime automatically delegates to generated methods when available.
 Do not call generated methods (like `MarshalSSZDyn`) directly, as this creates a circular dependency that prevents regeneration.
 See the [Code Generation Guide](docs/code-generator.md) for details.